image-charts/documentation/docs/enterprise.md

 ## Remove Image-Charts watermark by signing URLs

-Signing request must be done server-side otherwise anyone will be able to reuse your `secret key`.
-Beside signing there are no other process involved server-side.
+Signing request **must be done server-side** otherwise anyone will be able to reuse your `secret key`.
+Beside signing there are no other computation involved server-side.
 Image-Charts is still the fastest option compared to server-side charts setup and generation.

 You will need to sign the url using `HMAC-SHA256` hash algorithm.
 Before hashing the URL add your account id inside it using the `&icac=YOUR_ACCOUNT_ID` parameter, then hash it and at the resulting hash in the `&ichm=GENERATED_HASH` query parameter. **Don't forget to convert URL-unsafe characters** before generating the signature.

+Note that Image-Chart supports `ichm` parameter both at the end of the query string (e.g. `https://image-charts.com/chart?{QUERY_STRING}&ichm=GENERATED_HASH`) and at the beginning (e.g `https://image-charts.com/chart?ichm=GENERATED_HASH&{QUERY_STRING}`).

 As an example here is a graph signed, without watermark: